 BOTH ARTISTS CREATING ART WITH NATURE AS A SUBJECT MATTER (PAINTING, SCULPTURE, PHOTOGRAPHY, ETC.) AND ARTISTS CREATING ART AND/OR FINE CRAFTS USING NATURAL MATERIALS (WOODWORKING, POTTERY, NATURAL FIBERS, ETC.) MAY APPLY.

+In addition to the Nature Fine Art and Craft Show, the Wild America Nature Festival features renowned speakers, award-winning chefs in a local food cook-off, live animals, live music, classes, workshops, and more.
 The mission of the Wild America Nature Festival is to raise awareness of wild America through education and art, encourage sustainable enjoyment of the environment, and promote conservation of our natural world.
-The Wild America Nature Festival will provide a forum to promote conservation efforts and, in addition to the nature art and craft show, the festival will feature a local food cook-off, speakers, classes, workshops, nature attractions, and music.
-We are committed to making the Wild America Nature Festival one of the top environmental festivals in the nation.
+The Wild America Nature Festival provides a forum to promote conservation efforts.

 Have a Wild Day!

 Dr. Twan Leenders President, RTPI

 Jonathan Weston Manager, Panama Rocks Board of Directors, RTPI